JockLawrie/Authorization.jl/README.md

 A small but flexible API for controlling an __authenticated__ client's access to resources.

-See the bottom of this README for use cases.
+Some use cases are listed at the bottom of this README.

 ## Resources